 - OPTIONAL voluntary materiaIs: Interns who match with NV-PIC are the employees of the Western Interstate Commission for Higher Education (WICHE).
 It is the policy of WICHE to provide equal employment opportunity to all qualified applicants.
 As an Affirmative Action Employer, WICHE is required to invite all applicants to complete certain forms.
 Completion of the forms is voluntary and will not subject you to any adverse treatment.
 The information on these forms is confidential and will be maintained separately from your application.
 If you choose to do so, please download the forms here, and upload it with your application.
 Remember that completion of this form is voluntary and in no way affects the decision regarding your application for employment.

-All application materials must be received by December 3 in order to be considered.
+All application materials must be received by November 15 in order to be considered.
 Applicants who are invited to interview will be notified by email on or before the December 15 deadline.
-Interviews will be scheduled in January and will occur via videoconference.
-Phone interviews will be provided in cases where videoconference is not an option.
-Applicants are encouraged but not required to visit the consortium sites to which they applied.
+In-person interviews will be held January 13, 14, and 15, 2020 in Las Vegas, NV.
+If you apply to Rural Clinics, your in-person interview will be in Las Vegas.
+Optional open houses will be held on January 16 and 17 at Rural Clinics.
+Videoconference/phone interviews will be provided on January 6 and 7, 2020 in cases where in person is not an option.

-NV-PIC requires that applicants are in good-standing and currently enrolled in a psychology doctoral program and have completed the following prior to beginning internship:
+NV-PIC requires that applicants are in good-standing and currently enrolled in a psychology doctoral program and have completed the following prior to submitting an application: